bordoni/fakerpress/readme.md

 ## Changelog ##

+### 0.6.6 &mdash; 26 of April 2024 ###
+* Fix - Prevent notices related to deprecated usage of Faker methods that were being called as properties.
+* Fix - Prevent fatals related to bad typecasting of Faker methods used for meta generation. props @helgatheviking

 ### 0.6.5 &mdash; 26 of April 2024 ###
 * Fix - Ensure meta generation for Users, Terms and Comments work since changes made on version `0.6.2`. props @helgatheviking